 AI's Epic Failures: What We Can Learn from Costly Mistakes

-I've been following AI development for years, and while we celebrate breakthroughs, there's a darker side: spectacular failures that cost billions and sometimes lives.
-Let's examine the most instructive AI disasters and what they teach us.
+I've been following AI development for years, and while we celebrate breakthroughs, there's another side: spectacular failures that cost billions in investments.
+Let's examine the most instructive AI project failures and what they teach us.

 IBM Watson for Oncology: The $62 Million Medical Mirage